nwager/kernel-docs/docs/how-to/develop-customize/build-kernel-snap.md

 git clone <kernel-source-repository>
 ```

-## Customise the kernel
+## Customize the kernel

-Add any firmware or binary blobs, or customise `initrd` as needed.
+Add any firmware or binary blobs, or customize `initrd` as needed.
 This step is only required if you want to make your own changes to the kernel.

 % TODO - create a template snapcraft.yaml file for any project